jacques/docs.npmjs.com/README.md

 ## Development

-Download node at [nodejs.org](https://nodejs.org) and install it, if you haven't already.
+Download Node at [nodejs.org](https://nodejs.org) and install it, if you haven't already.

 To run the app locally: